Skip to main content Skip to footer

 ship logistic network at cruise week europe

-The business unit currently serves 30 ports, spread around Italy and Europe, for a highly specialised and tailor-made service, customised for all types of ships used for the maritime cruise market, as well as the maritime industry in general: from luxury charter yachts to large ships with over 6,000 passengers, as well as merchant ships, ferries and offshore mining platforms.
-At the heart of its offer lies a wide range of over 400 products – available all year round – with conventional and organic fruit and vegetables, fresh or cooked packaged and ready-to-eat fruit and veg, as well as microgreens, leaves, seaweed and edible flowers.
-Over the years, this dedicated import business unit has helped expand the offer, guaranteeing a high level of specialisation in exotic and very exotic products, ensuring a unique and customised experience on board.
+At the heart of its offering is a wide range of over 400 products - available year-round - including conventional and organic fruits and vegetables, fresh or cooked packaged and ready-to-eat fruits and vegetables, as well as microgreens, foliage, seaweed and edible flowers.
+Over the years, this dedicated import business unit has helped to expand the product line and ensure a high level of specialization in exotic and highly exotic products, providing a unique and personalized experience on board.